Drnkn/Android-ProgressFragment/README.md

 Android-ProgressSwitcher
 ========================

 The library is used to switch between content, progress, empty or error views.
-The progress is displayed during initial data loading.
+The main The progress is displayed during initial data loading.
 If data is empty then empty view is displayed.
 The same goes for error view.
 The work was based on [Android-ProgressFragment](https://github.com/johnkil/Android-ProgressFragment) project, but with a more declarative setup and state persistence.

 Compatibility
 -------------